lytmercy/aws_education/README.md

 # aws_education
-It's the repository for showing my study to Amazon Web Service
+It's the repository for showing my study to Amazon Web Service.